elliotgao2/toapi/README.md

 A toapi app has an ability to gather pages of multiple websites and convert them to easy to use APIs

+### Multiple Templates & Application

+Any application created by toapi could be shared to others.

 ### Easy to deploy.

 A toapi app is a standard flask app, so that you can deploy your app as deploying a flask app.